LiveCodeBench/LiveCodeBench/README.md

 python -m lcb_runner.evaluation.compute_scores --eval_all_file {saved_eval_all_file} --start_date 2023-09-01
 ```

-**NOTE: We have pruned a large number of test cases from the orignal benchmark and created `code_generation_lite` which is set as the default benchmark offering similar performance estimation much faster.
+**NOTE: We have pruned a large number of test cases from the original benchmark and created `code_generation_lite` which is set as the default benchmark offering similar performance estimation much faster.
 If you wish to use the original benchmark, please use the `--not_fast` flag.
 We are in the process of updating the leaderboard scores with this updated setting.**

+**NOTE: V2 Update: to run the update LiveCodeBench please use `--release_version release_v2`.
+In addition, if you have existing results from `release_v1` you can add `--continue_existing` or better `--continue_existing_with_eval` flags to reuse the old completions or evaluations respectively.

 ### Self Repair